nickfreij/file-automation/README.md

 I have a venv folder for all the plugins for my project.
 Please make sure to activate the virtual environment before doing flask run in order to run the code:   source bin/venv/activate

 I used Github Desktop in order to add the venv folder as well as some big files that couldn't be zipped.
-It caused my gradebook to read 10/11 completed even though last submission it showed 11/11.
-I am resubmitting and hoping it goes through, hence the changes to the README here.
-Thank you for reading, and thank you for this course!!!